MauroMardones/LBSPR_Krill/index.md

 However, it is probably easier to create the LB_lengths object by directly reading in a CSV file.

-Now, we need set our directory
+Now, we need set our directory again

 ```r
 datdir <- setwd("~/DOCAS/LBSPR_Krill")
 ```

-#### 4.2 Reading in Example CSV

-A valid LB_pars object must be first created (see sections above):
+### 4.2 reading own data

 ```r